duleorlovic/blog/_posts/2016-04-27-scalable-css.markdown

   (so it wont affect first p, only ones that are immediately after p)
   * `p ~ p` is [general
     sibling](https://www.w3.org/TR/selectors/#general-sibling-combinators) so
-    all p elements who has sibling p which if before (not neccessary immediatelly before).
+    all p elements who has sibling p which is before (not neccessary immediatelly before).
 * layout: divide page into sections. prefix with `l-` like `l-inline`
-* module: reusable parts: `callouts`, `products`...
-When used in different part of page you should use subclassing class_name-module, for example: `<div class="pod pod-callout">` instead of specificity war `.callout .pod`
+* module: reusable parts: `callouts`, `products` When used in different part of page you should use subclassing classname-module, for example: `<div class="pod pod-callout">` instead of specificity war `.callout .pod`
 * state: how module or layout looks in particular state (active/inactive, home page/sidebar, small/big screens), prefixed with `is-`, like `is-hidden`.
 For